 Ability uses ceded reinsurance contracts in the normal course of business to manage its risk exposure.
 For each of its reinsurance agreements, cessions under reinsurance agreements do not discharge Ability's obligations as the primary insurer.
 Reinsurance assets represent the benefit derived from reinsurance agreements in-force at the reporting date, considering the financial condition of the reinsurer.
 Amounts recoverable from reinsurers are estimated in accordance with the terms of the relevant reinsurance contract and historical reinsurance recovery information.
-Amounts recoverable from reinsurers are based on what Ability believes are reasonable estimates and the balance is reported as an asset in the interim consolidated statements of financial position.
+Amounts recoverable from reinsurers are based on what Ability believes are reasonable estimates and the balance is reported as an asset in the Consolidated Statements of Financial Position.
 However, the ultimate amount of the reinsurance recoverable is not known until all claims are settled.
+Premiums for reinsurance ceded are presented as premiums ceded to reinsurers in the Consolidated Statements of Comprehensive Income (Loss).

-Allowances for ECL is recorded, if appropriate, via a charge to increase (decrease) in reinsurance assets in the interim consolidated statements of comprehensive income (loss).
+Allowances for ECL is recorded, if appropriate, via a charge to increase (decrease) in reinsurance assets in the Consolidated Statements of Comprehensive Income (Loss).
 Ability's reinsurance recoverable assets are reviewed for ECLs by considering credit ratings for each reinsurer, right of offset including the extent of collateral held under funds withheld or modified coinsurance agreements, expected recovery rates upon default and the impact of other terms specific to the reinsurance arrangement.